Britain's Rolls-Royce to cut 9,000 jobs amid air travel slump

 Rolls-Royce, which supplies engines for large aircraft such as the Boeing 787 and the Airbus A350, said the job losses would predominantly affect its civil aerospace business, plus its central support functions.

-The job losses would help it to make annual cost savings of 1.3 billion pounds (US$1.59 billion), with cash restructuring costs of around 800 million pounds.
+The job losses would help it to make annual cost savings of £1.3 billion (US$1.59 billion), with cash restructuring costs of around £800 million.
 The company said it would also cut costs across plant, property and other areas.

 Air travel has slumped since March because of travel restrictions linked to the coronavirus pandemic.